Saboloz18/TasksManagement/ReadMe.md

 - The worker will start, executing the `TaskReassignmentJob` based on the cron schedule (`0 0/2 * * * ?` by default, every 2 minutes).

-## Notes
-- Ensure your SQL Server instance is accessible.
-- The ADMIN user is seeded on startup of an API user:Admin password:Admin@123